-If you have an underlying immune condition that causes tissues to become inflamed, such as rheumatoid arthritis, TMJ pain can come back if the joint tissue is targeted by your immune system.
+If you have an underlying immune condition that causes tissues to become inflamed, such as rheumatoid arthritis, TMJ pain can come back if your immune system targets the joint tissue.

-Before you elect to have TMJ surgery, ask your doctor:
+Before you decide to have TMJ surgery, ask your healthcare provider:

 - How constant or severe should my pain be before I have surgery?

 - If surgery isn’t right for me, what activities should I avoid or do more of to help relieve my pain or increase my range of motion?

 - Which type of surgery do you recommend for me?
 Why?

 - Should I see a physical therapist to see if that helps first?

 - Should I change my diet to exclude hard or chewy foods to help with my symptoms?